ray-project/enhancements/reps/2022-04-07-serialization.md

 1. Doesn't support [out-of-band(OOB) data](https://en.wikipedia.org/wiki/Out-of-band_data).
 So we can't do zero-copy reading/writing.
 There was a requirement for zero-copy reading Arrow data in Java, but we couldn't achieve it because of this.
 2. Type loss in cross-lang serialization. e.g. `short` will become `int` from Java to Python.
-3. Doesn't support commonly used classes (e.g. Map).
+3. Doesn't support commonly used container types (e.g. Map).
 4. Doesn't support cross-language serialization for custom classes and it's hard to add a new serializer for a specific class.

 In order to resolve the above issues.
 We propose to refactor the current serialization code path, to